padhie/bash_time/README.md

 Scripts for time issues

 # General
-Tracking Files Format: `{MONTH NUMBER WITH LEADING ZERO}_{DAY OF MONTH WITH LEADING ZERO}.txt`
+## Required Tools
+* `Python3` or `docker compose`

-# Install
+# Usage
 ## Tracking
+Run `run.py` at the startup.
-Ad `run.sh` to your startup programms or create a cronjob witch is push every minute into the tracking file for the currect day.
+Alternative you can push every minute into the tracking file for the current day.

+## Statistic
+Run `statistic.py` and give the mode as argument(run script without argument to see the available modes),

 # Example Configuration